What is the Net Debt to EBITDA Ratio?

 - The ratio is commonly used by credit rating agencies to assign a credit rating to a company.

-- An ideal net debt to EBITDA ratio depends heavily on the industry, as industries vary greatly in terms of average capital requirements.
-However, a net debt to EBITDA ratio of greater than 5 is usually a cause for concern.
+- An ideal debt to EBITDA ratio depends heavily on the industry, as industries vary greatly in terms of average capital requirements.
+However, a ratio of greater than 5 is usually a cause for concern.

 - To ensure that a company is able to repay debt obligations, loan agreements typically specify covenants that dictate the range which a company’s net debt/EBITDA ratio can fall under.